 EGLE and Airport team members concurred on a sampling and analysis plan for phase 3 investigation activities based on all data to date.
 Phase 3 sampling began with a focus on upgradient deep groundwater analysis and possible historic migration pathways.

 Short-Term Stormwater Characterization and Phase 3 investigation data were summarized and submitted to EGLE.
 Findings were consistent with prior investigations showing a significant clay layer with PFAS values decreasing with depth and distance from the FFTA.

 Amid the COVID-19 pandemic, GFIAA was one of several Michigan airports to apply for grant funding from the Michigan Department of Transportation - Office of Aeronautics.

 The grant work plan recommended the continuation of soil and shallow groundwater testing at several locations on Airport property, including the FFTA.
 This data will advance the overall conceptual site model.

-Ford Airport was awarded a grant from the Michigan Department of Transportation (MDOT) to conduct on-site testing.
+GFIAA was awarded a grant from the Michigan Department of Transportation (MDOT) to conduct on-site testing.

 EGLE and MDOT reviewed and approved a modified work plan with sampling currently underway.